 Mark Aselstine, Founder, Uncorked Ventures

 I see one thing that absolutely kills conversion rates consistently, which is sending all your search engine traffic to your homepage.
 The exact stats are going to change based on your industry, but every additional click that you require tends to decrease conversion rates by at least 10 percent and sometimes closer to 50 percent.
 So, if you see a wide range of products or even products in different categories, having all that traffic land on your homepage is literally killing your conversion rate.
-Sure, it’s harder to do SEO and to drive traffic to many landing pages instead of one, but the long-term results are well worth the effort.
+Sure, it’s harder to do SEO [search engine optimization] and to drive traffic to many landing pages instead of one, but the long-term results are well worth the effort.

 12. Forgetting to Compress Images on Your Website